freebsd/crochet/README.md

 be improved:

 * More boards.
-Currently, it supports Beaglebone, RaspberryPi, PandaBoard, ZedBoard, and a few others.
+Currently, it supports Beaglebone, RaspberryPi, PandaBoard reasonably well and there is experimental support for a few others.
 There are a lot of other boards with similar concerns that could easily be supported.
 Look at board/NewBoardExample for explanations for adding support for a new board.

 * Non-ARM support.
 The GenericI386 board definition proves this is possible.